SustainableUrbanSystemsLab/Vespa/README.md

 ## Overview

-Architects can gauge building energy performance early using the Rhino Energy Prediction Plugin.
+Architects can gauge building energy performance early (concept stage) using the Rhino Energy Prediction Plugin.
 The plugin embeds a self-contained ONNX runtime directly in Grasshopper.

 ## Features